-Whether the turning tide on plastic waste stems from David Attenborough’s words in the Blue Planet series, the Greta Effect or the selfless work of teachers on the front line bringing such uncomfortable truths to the classroom, we're happy to see that to refuse single-use plastic has gone mainstream.
+Whether the turning tide on single use plastic waste stems from David Attenborough’s words in the Blue Planet series, the Greta Effect or the selfless work of teachers on the front line bringing such uncomfortable truths to the classroom, we're happy to see that to refuse single-use plastic has gone mainstream.

 It's said that plastic waste is set to beat price as UK shoppers’ top concern and that the EU is formulating an urgent plan to ensure all packaging on the continent is reusable or recyclable by 2030!